Amalfi Coast, Europe, Florence, Italy, Places to Visit in Italy, Read About Can't Miss Places, Rome, Travel Tips, Venice

 This tip isn’t just for Italy, but for everywhere.
 If you plan to get travel insurance, get it within the first 7-14 days following when you book the first element of your trip.
 Many insurers will waive preexisting medical conditions, but only if you enact your policy within 7-14 days of booking the first part (hotel, flight, train, etc).
 I always want our preexisting conditions covered, so I enact a policy with Travel Insurance.com (my absolute favorite company to get insurance) right away and then increase the policy if our trip becomes more expensive than I initially thought.
 Here is my blog about “When To Buy Travel Insurance” that more clearly outlines the process: https://roaminghistorian.com/2026/03/13/when-to-buy-travel-insurance/

 Compare policies here on Travel Insurance.com; they’re awesome at showing you various policies for your trip, so you can pick the lowest price and best coverage for you.
-They also show exactly which policies waive preexisting conditions. https://www.travelinsurance.com/?utm_source=pap&a_aid=65590b3a60c44
+They also show exactly which policies waive preexisting conditions.
+It’s our favorite travel insurance site and the one we use to book with every time. https://www.travelinsurance.com/?utm_source=pap&a_aid=65590b3a60c44

 Tours, Tickets, & Experiences: Viator and Get Your Guide